Indian-Algorithmic-Trading-Community/DhanHQ-Ticker-py/README.md

 ticker.login_with_credentials(login_id, password)

-# As Dhan Doesnt Offer Provisions To Use TOTP, Instead It Send OTP On
+# As Dhan Doesn't Offer Provisions To Use TOTP, Instead It Send OTP On
 # The Registered Mobile Number And Email ID.
 The Program Will Wait For
 # The User To Key In The Received OTP In The Terminal / Console And Press
 # Enter To Continue Completing A Successfull Login With Credentials.